-In part 1 of this series of two articles, we established that the trustees must collect from the members funds sufficient to cover the scheme’s estimated annual operating costs, and to collect and save funds in the reserve fund that are reasonably sufficient to cover the cost of future maintenance and repair of the common property.
-However, the trustees are tasked with doing all things reasonably necessary for the control, management and administration of the common property in the interest and the benefit of the body corporate.
-This broad statutory function could include maximizing the scheme’s money in the bank, or reducing the or subsidizing the member’s levy responsibility.
+In part 1 of this series of two articles, we established that in order to increase body corporate cash flow, the trustees must collect from the member’s funds sufficient to cover the scheme’s estimated annual operating costs, and to collect and save funds in the reserve fund that are reasonably sufficient to cover the cost of future maintenance and repair of the common property.
+However, the trustees are tasked with doing all things reasonably necessary for the control, management, and administration of the common property in the interest and the benefit of the body corporate.
+This broad statutory function could include maximizing the scheme’s money in the bank, or reducing or subsidizing the member’s levy responsibility.

 Alienation and letting of common property

 Section 17 of the Sectional Titles Act 95 of 1986 read with section 5(1)(a) of the STSM Act allows the body corporate to alienate or let common property or parts thereof under a long-term lease (for more than 10 years).
 This process can generate income (capital or rental) for the body corporate.
 The alienation or term letting of common property is more legally complicated and requires the following:

 - A unanimous resolution of the body corporate.

 - The authorization needs to be certified by two trustees.